Skip to content

 This is one of the most significant elements that should go into your packaging design.

 For example, 59% of wine drinkers are female in the US.
 Those women won’t likely respond to a more masculine or aggressive design.
-Depending on the age, they may want a traditional looking design, or a minimal and modern look.
+Depending on the age, they may want a traditional-looking design or a minimal and modern look.

 4. Their Lifestyle